 Solar Process Heat Basics

-To make them more energy efficient, commercial and industrial buildings can use solar process heat technologies for space and water heating, ventilation, and space cooling.
+Commercial and industrial buildings can use solar process heat technologies for space and water heating, ventilation, and space cooling to be more energy efficient.

 NREL building showing windows with shading and transpired solar collector wall.